RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/_index.md

 {{< labs rhosp_101 >}}

 {{% alert info %}}
-These labs have been tailored for Red Hat OpenStack Platform 11
+These labs have been tailored for Red Hat OpenStack Platform 13
 {{% /alert %}}

+{{< importPartial "footer/footer-hattrick.html" >}}